Carbon Monoxide

 • A person can be poisoned by a small amount of CO over a longer period of time or by a large amount of CO over a shorter amount of time.

-Common Carbon Monoxide Sources
+Common Carbon Monoxide (CO) Sources

 Sources inside the home: